 Berlin: From Imperial Capital to Weltstadt

-This course is open to students who have successfully completed GER300B.
-Term 3 is designed to combine the study of the German language with the study of German culture and history.
+This course is designed to combine the study of the German language with the study of German culture and history.
 The language classes will focus on the integration of immigrant youth in today’s Berlin.
 The course materials, a 2010 documentary titled Neukölln-Unlimited, related newspaper articles, and music selections will provide students with the grammar and vocabulary that will enrich their understanding of the city’s transformation from an imperial capital to a multicultural world city.

 The history classes will be taught in English and use Berlin as a lens through which to study some of the most transformative moments in German history: the unification in 1871, the First World War, the Weimar Republic, the rise of fascism and the Second World War, the post-war division of Germany, and finally the reunification of a divided Germany from 1989 to 1990.
 Readings will combine historical narrative with cultural studies of the art and architecture that form the Berlin landscape in order to understand how the city on the Spree was shaped by shifts in the nature of German national identity.
 Successful completion of this course satisfies the diploma requirement in German.
 May be taken as either a German or Interdisciplinary course.